jazzband/prettytable/README.md

 </table>
 ```

-If you like, you can ask PrettyTable to do its best to mimick the style options
+If you like, you can ask PrettyTable to do its best to mimic the style options
 that your table has set using inline CSS.
 This is done by giving a
 `format=True` keyword argument to `get_html_string` method.
 Note that if you
 _always_ want to print formatted HTML you can do: